TIME DEBTOR? What the heck?

-Several tools, resources, and an amazing organization (all free!) changed my life.
+Several tools, resources, and an amazing organization (all free, that I’m sharing here) changed everything for me.
 Woke me up.
 Literally SAVED me from my own bad habits and patterns of losing time to unhealthy relationships.
 You’d think I would have known better, as my job entailed studying experts and their latest research on health, wellness, finances, and relationships.
 I even wrote about relationships in a few bestselling books.
 Truth be told, I was a self-help author who couldn’t help herself.

 Here’s a page from my original boyfriend log diary.

 As you can see, green meant days were blissful and romantic.
 Yellow meant they were neutral; just average days, not too good, not too bad.
 Blue meant sad, tearful days.
 Once I color-coded my diary, I could see my “romance,” my patterns, at a glance.

 Colors do not lie!
 It was obvious right away that our relationship was more sad than happy!
 The loss of days was alarming.
 Tearful blue days outnumbered all the others.
 Awareness is a powerful tool, and my patterns changed in that instant faster than any amount of research or therapy had ever afforded me.

 Want to create your own log?
 I’m so excited to share these new downloadable pages for you to fill out on your computer or print right away, with two added colors (again, all free of charge).
 The color coding icons and big chunks of white space in which to included your thoughts make them so easy to use.
 And, I’ve included a suggested prompt for each day to help you better envision questions to ask yourself as you go.
 You can also highlight the date in a solid color if you’d like more visual proof.

 Grab your free, downloadable and printable log below.